Adrenaline is also known as the fight-or-flight hormone. It’s released in response to a stressful, exciting, dangerous

-If danger is perceived by the amygdala, it sends a signal to another region of the brain called the hypothalamus.
+If the amygdala perceives danger, it signals another region of the brain called the hypothalamus.
 The hypothalamus is the brain’s command center.
 It communicates with the rest of the body through the sympathetic nervous system.

-The hypothalamus transmits a signal through autonomic nerves to the adrenal medulla.
-When the adrenal glands receive the signal, they respond by releasing adrenaline into the bloodstream.
+The hypothalamus transmits a signal through autonomic nerves to the adrenal medulla (inner glands of adrenals).
+When the adrenal glands receive the signal, they release adrenaline into the bloodstream.

 Once in the bloodstream, adrenaline:

 - Gives your muscles a boost of energy: Adrenaline does this by binding to receptors on liver cells to break down larger sugar molecules into a smaller, more readily usable sugar called glucose.

 - Makes you breathe faster: It binds to receptors on muscle cells in the lungs.

 - Increases your heart rate: It stimulates cells of the heart to beat faster.

 - Sends blood to your muscles: It triggers the blood vessels to contract and direct blood toward major muscle groups.

 - Makes you sweat: It contracts muscle cells below the surface of the skin to stimulate perspiration.

 A rush of adrenaline is what gives you the ability to dodge out of the way of an oncoming car before you’ve had a chance to even think about it.